retsyx/amity/README.md

 Amity can be integrated with HomeKit as a TV accessory.
 This allows controlling Amity with Siri, and integrating Amity into HomeKit automations.
 In addition, if using a Siri Remote, remote battery level, and low battery warnings are reported to HomeKit.

-It is highly recommended to complete all HDMI configuration, and setup before adding Amity into HomeKit.
+It is highly recommended to complete all activity configuration, and setup before adding Amity into HomeKit.

 Select the 'HomeKit' tab, and press 'Enable'.
 Follow the instructions to pair Amity with HomeKit.